HeathHsia/30DaysOfAndroid/README.md

 Thx for [30DaysofSwift](https://github.com/allenwong/30DaysofSwift)

-First, I am a iOS developer.
+First, I'm a iOS developer.

 There is a recent demand for android development.